DOE-ICoM/Torrent.jl/README.md

 - `interpolate_output` selects whether the resulting flood depth and contamination files are interpolated onto a grid based at cell centers rather than edges.
 This results in output grids with one less row and column than the input DEM.
 It can be useful when comparing results to those of other overland flood models.

+- `save-velocity-fields` allows velocity field information to optionally be saved along with the depth snapshots.
+The two velocity components, $u_x$ and $u_y$, are written out in separate rasters with filenames beginning with **ux-** and **uy-**.
+Note that these additional calculations and saves will increase overall runtime and memory consumption.

 ## Digital Elevation Model

 Each simulation takes place in the context of the topography defined by a digital elevation model (DEM).
 A DEM is described as a simple object with two fields: